-Special Revenue Funds - The Special Revenue Funds consist of the Building Fund and the Child Nutrition Fund.
+Special Revenue Funds - The Special Revenue Funds consist of the Building Fund.

 Building Fund - The Building Fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling, or repairing buildings and for purchasing furniture and equipment.